Annual Events Presented by the Nolumbeka Project

 Peoples Harvest (2005-2006) & the Pocumtuck Homelands Festival, 2014 to Present; Annual Day of Remembrance: Commemoration of the May 16, 1676 Great Falls Massacre; November, Beaver Moon Gathering; February, Full Snow Moon Gathering

-The People’s Harvest was initially envisioned by Nolumbeka Project President Joe Graveline and Native American flutemaker and musician Barry Higgins, and People’s Harvest took place at Scheutzen Verein in Gill, MA in the fall of 2005 and 2006.
+The People’s Harvest was initially envisioned by Nolumbeka Project President Joe Graveline and Native American flutemaker and musician Barry Higgins, under the auspices of the Friends of Wissatinnewag.
+It took place at Scheutzen Verein in Gill, MA in the fall of 2005 and 2006.
 A celebration of the Native American/American Indian culture that once flourished on the banks of the Connecticut River and its tributaries, the Peoples Harvest in 2005 marked the first time in 328 years that the members of different tribes gathered in peace on a portion of what was once a sacred peace village.